Toddler through Middle School

 Primary through Upper Elementary

 Primary through Upper Elementary students are given lessons and exposure to the Spanish language and culture.
 The younger students are taught with pictures, music, and song.
 Image-based vocabulary presentations introduce thematic context and provide a reason and motivation for using the language.
-Grammar presentations, accompanied by animated grammar explanations, helps the students achieve accuracy in their communication.
+Grammar presentations, accompanied by animated grammar explanations, help the students achieve accuracy in their communication.

 Older students are taught the conjugation of the present, past and future tenses, the possessive adjective, all other adjectives, adverb placement, negation, partitive, and regular articles and sentence structure.

-Once at the Middle School level, students can choose to continue in their studies of the French language and culture, or they may choose to begin to study the Spanish language and culture.
-Whichever selection they make, students are taught the present, past and future tenses, possessive adjectives and all other adjectives, adverb placement, negation, articles and sentence structure are part of everyday lessons.
+Once at the Middle School level, students continue in their studies of the Spanish language and culture.
+Students are taught the present, past and future tenses, possessive adjectives, and all other adjectives, adverb placement, negation, articles, and sentence structure are part of everyday lessons.
 Many games are also part of the program to help the student enjoying the experience of speaking the language.
 The SMART Board is used to reinforce the vocabulary and the digital textbooks allow the students to work both at the school and from home.

 Within a group setting the children respond to a variety of musical stimuli through song, instrument playing and body movement.
 Our curriculum accommodates the children’s responses and allows class materials to evolve accordingly.